 Preparation for Raising Chickens

-- You’ll need a coop.
+- You’ll need a chicken coop.
 It has to hold a feeder and water containers and a nest box for every three hens.
 It should be large enough that you can stand in it to gather eggs and shovel manure.
+Here’s how to build a chicken coop in your backyard.

 - Chickens need food (and water) daily.
 Feed is about $20 per 50-pound bag at my co-op; how long a bag lasts depends on the number of chickens that you have.